RomAmsili/Lstm_Lyrics_Gen/README.md

 ## Data

-The dataset used in this notebook is a collection of lyrics of songs scraped from the internet.
+The dataset used in this notebook is a collection of lyrics of popular songs scraped from the internet.
 The lyrics are preprocessed to remove special characters and lowercase all the letters.
+In addition, MIDI files of those songs were collected in order to extact features from the melody of the songs.

 ## Results